 Confidence is often overlooked, yet it is the most important factor in glider choice.
 If you feel good on a glider, you will fly better than on one that makes you anxious.
 If you lose confidence and get scared in a bad situation or rough air, you also lose the ability to make good calculated decisions because adrenaline and fear will cloud your judgement just when you need it to be the most clear.
 On the other hand, if you really enjoy your wing and feel comfortable under it, then your discomfort threshold will be much higher and thus you have a better chance of making the right decisions all the time.

 When choosing a wing, ignore style or fashion – it does not matter what your friends are flying.
 Just because they have stepped up a category does not mean it is the correct choice for them or for you.
 Do not be influenced by top speed and performance figures, it can be a recipe for disaster.
 Do not be a slave to certification test reports – some crazy folk add up the results of the EN test report and the glider with the best result is the one to buy.
-This is a very misleading way to choose a wing, and in most cases the test results are barely even worth looking at.
+This is a very misleading way to choose a wing, and in some cases the test results are barely even worth looking at.
 Instead, choose a wing based on word of mouth and the manufacturer’s recommendations, they are far more relevant than any test report.
+Remember that the most reputable manufacturers will spend years testing a design, and developing it for a class of pilot.
+The EN test house spends only minutes under the same wing.

-Make an honest assessment of your capabilities and go for a wing that will give you the most confidence in the air.
+Make an honest assessment of your capabilities, choose a wing that is designed for your experience now, and go for a wing that will give you the most confidence in the air.

-Once you have narrowed down the field to three or four models, take a test flight with them, preferably on the same site on the same day.
+Once you have narrowed down the field to a few models, take a test flight with them, preferably on the same site on the same day, and in the same size.
 This will give you the best information and will allow you to make a realistic comparison.
 Don’t listen to the sales pitch or think about the great offer the salesman will give you.
 Think about how each glider feels: did it take off well?
 Did it feel twitchy and nervous or was it smooth and comfortable?
 Were you confident and comfortable every minute you were on it?

 The one with the most yeses is probably the one for you.
 It does not matter if your friends are buying a different model at a cheaper price because at the end of the day it is you that has to fly the glider, not them.
 When you think about it, you are spending a lot of money.
 If the glider that really felt the best is a couple of hundred Euros more, then you would be a fool not to buy it just because of price.